Inderjeet0007/mob-accessibility-scan-pr-check/README.md

-# Mobile Accessibility PR Check
+# App Accessibility PR Check

-This repository provides a **CI/CD workflow** for running **mobile app tests** on LambdaTest and automatically checking **accessibility issues**.
+This repository provides a **CI/CD workflow** for running **app tests** on LambdaTest and automatically checking **accessibility issues**.
 It ensures that pull requests cannot be merged if any accessibility violations are detected.

 ---